Dewalt-arch/pimpmyi3/README.md

 #pimpmyi3.sh (initial README.md) - script is not yet live on github

+# revision : 1.0.2
+  - correction was made to the i3 config file ctrl keys were not working to resize windows....
+Thank you BlindPenTester!

 # revision : 1.0.1
   - added BlindPenTesters bash_profile to .zsh_profile
     - source ~/.zsh_profile added to .zshrc